Pallavrai/Doglang/Readme.md

 # 🐕 Welcome to DogLang!

 DogLang is a fun, interpreted programming language I created with syntax inspired by our canine friends.
-With keywords like `bark` for printing and `wagtail` for loops, it brings a playful approach to coding.
+With keywords like `bark` for printing, `wagtail` for loops, and `sniff` for conditionals, it brings a playful approach to coding.

 ## 🚀 Join the Pack!